chethanabhaskara/Dimentia-Early-Diagnosis/README.md

-# Early Diagnosis of Dementia
+# Early diagnosis of Alzheimer’s and Dementia

 ##### Directory Organization: